DemonDia/SPM_G5T4_dev/README.md

 ```bash

 ```
-### Running backend (for testing):
+### Running frontend (for testing):
-To run the frontend API, type the following in your terminal:
+To run the frontend UI, type the following in your terminal:
 ```
 npm i
 npm run serve
 ```
 Note:
 - Make sure you are in the Frontend folder before you do any of the above in the CLI
-- Before you run your test file inside the 'Tests' folder, ensure your main.py is running
 - npm i installs all the required dependencies

 ## Backend